-- 3. A student wishing to take the BSW degree course at Honours level is required to assume a heavier workload than that required for the study of the BSW degree course at Pass level, and approval for his or her program must be obtained from the Head of the School of Social Work and the Head of the School of Law.
-A student would be required to attend an additional two hours per week Honours Seminar in the final - 4.
-The degree of Bachelor of Social Work is not awarded until the completion of the full six-year program, but any student who fails to complete the full program may apply for advanced standing in the Faculty of Professional Studies Social Work degree course.
+3. The degree of Bachelor of Social Work is not awarded until the completion of the full six-year program, but any student who fails to complete the full program may apply for advanced standing in the Faculty of Professional Studies Social Work degree course.
 Alternatively a student may apply for advanced standing in the Faculty of Law Jurisprudence degree course.